ToxicFrog/doom-mods/gzap/doc/gameplay.md

 appropriate hint; it will first hint the access code the level (if you don't already have it or a hint to its location), then any keys you are missing.

-At the bottom of the list is a button that will take you back to the gzArchipelago intermission level (if you want to leave your current level but not immediately start a different one).
+At the bottom of the list is a button that will take you back to the UZArchipelago intermission level (if you want to leave your current level but not immediately start a different one).
 If persistent mode is on, there will also be an option to reset all levels -- unfortunately there is not currently any way to reset